Carl Robinson: New York Red Bulls

 In March 2010 he was traded from Toronto FC to the New York Red Bulls to join Hans Backe for a fourth-round pick in the 2011 MLS SuperDraft.
 On 20 March 2010, Robinson started for New York in a 3–1 victory against Santos FC, which was the first match played at the new Red Bull Arena.
 On 21 August 2010, he scored his first goal for New York Red Bulls in a 4–1 road victory against his old club Toronto FC and refused to celebrate due to his relationship with the supporters.
 During his time at New York Red Bulls he became a player coach.

 International career

 A Wales international player, Robinson made his debut against Belarus in 1999, winning the man of the match award.
 His 50th cap came in the 2–0 World Cup Qualifier victory over Liechtenstein.
 On 1 April 2009, Robinson announced his retirement from international football at the age of 32 with 52 caps after Wales suffered two consecutive defeats, making it virtually impossible for them to qualify for the 2010 FIFA World Cup.

-Managerial career
+Coaching career

 Vancouver Whitecaps FC

 In January 2012, Robinson retired as a player and joined the Vancouver Whitecaps FC as an assistant coach.
 He took over as the head coach of the club in December 2013.
 The club parted ways with Robinson on 25 September with 5 games remaining in the 2018 season after just under 5 years.
 He amassed just under 200 games as Caps boss in his stay.